-- · Language used; - · Accessibility and clarity of information; - Reports provided in a timely manner; - Regular communications, e.g. annual user meetings; - · Level of support provided; and - Implementation of the customer's wishes for PTs.
+- Language used

+- Accessibility and clarity of information

+- Reports provided in a timely manner

+- Regular communications, e.g. annual user meetings

+- Level of support provided

+- Implementation of the customer's wishes for PTs

-Practical guidance for the selection of PT schemes is provided in Annex A of the Eurachem Guide [1].
+A checklist for the selection of PT schemes is provided in Appendix A of the Eurachem Guide [1].

-More information / further reading
+More information/Further reading

-[1] B. Brookman and I. Mann (eds.)
-Eurachem Guide: Selection, Use and Interpretation of Proficiency Testing (PT) Schemes (3rd ed.
-2021).
-Available from www.eurachem.org.
+[1] I. Mann and B. Brookman (eds.)
+Eurachem Guide: Selection, Use and Interpretation of Proficiency Testing (PT) Schemes by Laboratories (2nd ed.
+2011).
+Available from www.eurachem.org